-Once you have a list of possible providers, call them.
+Once you have a list of possible dementia and Alzheimer’s caregivers, call them.
 Describe your situation and explain what you would like from a memory care service.
 Ask questions over the telephone regarding qualifications, types of services offered, cost and hours of availability.
 The more information you receive over the phone, the easier it will be to identify which service is a good fit.
 You will also be able to limit the number of services you interview in person.

-When contacting an Alzheimer’s care provider or care setting, be prepared by having the following information available about the person with Alzheimer’s:
+When contacting dementia and Alzheimer’s care providers, be prepared by having the following information available about the person with Alzheimer’s:

 - Physician’s name and number

-- Diagnoses, other health and behavioral care needs
+- Diagnoses and other health and behavioral care needs

 - Insurance coverage including Medicare, Medicaid and long-term care insurance

-After you have gotten referrals and narrowed your options, screening care providers is the next important step.
-You want to find a memory care service provider whom you trust and who interacts well with the person with dementia.
+After you have obtained referrals and narrowed your options, screening caregivers is the next important step.
+You want to find a memory care service provider whom you trust and who interacts well with the person who has dementia.
 When you interview potential providers, have a list of questions to ask.
 Here are some basics to get you started:

 - Services needed

-Does the care provider offer the specific services the person with dementia needs?
+Does the caregiver offer the specific services the person with dementia needs?